nusmodifications/serverless-functions/README.md

 # Serverless Functions

 Serverless functions that NUSMods uses.
-These currently run on https://code.stdlib.com/ and are mirrored here.
+These used to run on https://code.stdlib.com/ but that is dead so now we're looking into other alternatives.
+For one, venue-github-hook is now hosted on Cloudflare Workers.